EllyC20/ms3-beauty-buys/TESTING.md

 * The navigation bar should collapse to a mobile side navbar at any screen size below 993 px.
     - This was tested using Google Chrome Dev Tools, an Iphone 8 and an Ipad Pro.
 These checks confirmed the expected behaviour.

+* The navigation bar should become fixed on smaller device sizes, specifically below 600px.
+    - To test this I used Google Chrome Dev Tools, and an Iphone 8.
+These checks on the Iphone showed an error that wasn't clear within Dev tools.
+While scrolling on the "Reviews" and "Profile" page, the nav disappeared behind the content.
+To fix this I altered the z-index of the navigation bar.

 * The carousel should on touch screen devices be "finger scrollable".
 On desktop or devices without a touch screen function the user can click the image to scroll.
     - This was tested on a Macbook Air, an Ipad Pro and an Iphone 8.
 These checks confirmed the expected behaviour.